Uquinix/seva/bsd/README.md

 | tools | Utilities for regression testing and miscellaneous tasks. |
 | usr.bin | User commands. |
 | usr.sbin | System administration commands. |

-For information on synchronizing your source tree with one or more of the FreeBSD Project's development branches, please see [FreeBSD Handbook](https://docs.freebsd.org/en/books/handbook/cutting-edge/#current-stable).